 Dust Collection Cleans Workplace Environments for Worker Safety and Machinery Efficiency

-In its simplest form, a dust collection system can be described as a vacuum cleaner where the dust collection ductwork is the hose and wand that draws the dust away from the machine creating it.
-And the dust collector is the vacuum cleaner where the dust is filtered and the clean air returned either to the building or outside.
+In its simplest form, a dust collection system can be described as similar to a vacuum cleaner.
+The dust collection ductwork is the hose and wand that draws the dust or fumes away from the machine generating pollutants.
+And the dust collector is the vacuum cleaner which filters the dust and returns clean air either to the building or outside.

-Dust collection is used to enhance worker safety as it provides for a cleaner, healthier work environment and it helps to eliminate the risk of fires, and possibly explosions, created by the buildup of “combustible dust”.
+Dust collection is used to enhance worker safety, provides a cleaner, healthier work environment (clean air) and helping to eliminate the risk of fires, and possibly explosions, created by the buildup of “combustible dust”.
 Cleaner environments also promote optimal machinery performance.

-Dust collection ductwork falls into two major categories—flexible hose duct and hard, fixed ductwork.
+Dust collection ductwork falls into two major categories—flexible hose duct and hard, fixed duct.